Speaker Cable Gauge Calculator + Gauge Chart

 2. How does cable length affect sound quality?

 Longer cables increase resistance, which can lead to power loss and reduced sound quality.
-To counter this, thicker cables (lower AWG) are needed for longer runs to maintain optimal performance.
-Use my resistance calculator to find accurate resistance of your speakers.
+To handle this issue, thicker cables (lower AWG) are used.
+Use my speaker resistance calculator to find the accurate resistance of your speakers.

 3. What’s the difference between Copper and CCA wires?

 Copper wires offer superior conductivity and lower resistance compared to Copper-Clad Aluminum (CCA) wires.
-While CCA wires are cheaper and lighter, they require a thicker gauge to achieve similar performance as copper wires.
+Although CCA wires are cheaper and lighter, they require a thicker gauge (usually 2 sizes thicker) to achieve similar performance as copper wires.

 4. Is oxygen-free copper (OFC) necessary for good sound?